pqina/snippy/snippy/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Fix problem where shortcode and bits tables would not show paging control

 = 1.1.0 =

 * Add "local" or "remote" resource bit which makes possible the option to include CDN resources.